dherrera1911/dherrera1911.github.io/_posts/2024-08-21-constrained-learning-with-pytorch-parametrizations.md

 Parametrizations are a tool to turn a constrained optimization problem into a simpler unconstrained optimization problem.
-In this post we introduce parametrizations for non-experts, and show how we can implement them in Pytorch.
+In this post we introduce parametrizations and show how to implement them in Pytorch.
 We will study two examples with synthetic data: constraining a vector to have unit norm, and constraining a matrix to be SPD.

-We also assume relatively little background knowledge.
+We assume familiarity with PyTorch and basic optimization.
 More in depth information on Pytorch parametrizations can be found in the [Parametrizations tutorial](https://pytorch.org/tutorials/intermediate/parametrizations.html) (aimed at more advanced users).